PRASHANTH RANGAN, Ph.D.

 B.S. in Human Biology from University at Albany

 Ian joined the Rangan lab in August of 2018 as an undergraduate and is currently pursuing his masters in biology.
-He is studying post transcriptional RNA modifications in Drosophila oogenesis.
+He hopes to pursue his career in medicine.
 Ian enjoys skiing, running, and working out.

 B.S in Cell and Molecular Biology from The college of Saint Rose ,Albany, NY

 Noor joined the Rangan Lab in Spring 2019 as a first year graduate student.
-Noor is from the Biomedical Sciences department at Ualbany.
-She is studying ribosome turnover during oogenesis in Drosophila and how autophagy contributes to it as cells progress to their specialized fate.
+Noor is from the Biomedical Sciences department at UAlbany.
+She studies the role of a transcription factor during germline stem cell differentiation.
 Noor enjoys eating sushi, politics and reading the news.

 Current Undergrad Students

-Post-doc @ Institute of Science and Technology Austria’s Bernecky Lab
+Post-doc Fellow @ Institute of Science and Technology Austria’s Bernecky Lab

 Graduate Student Alumni

-Post-doc @ Icahn School of Medicine at Mt.
+Post-doc Fellow @ Icahn School of Medicine at Mt.
 Sinai’s Ezhkova Lab

 undergrad student alumni